-Religion, philosophy and ethics in the modern world (50% of the course-assessed by one 1 hour exam)
+Religion, philosophy and ethics in the modern world (50% of the course-assessed by one 1 hour and 45 minute exam)

 In the second half of the course, students will study four themes: The Existence of God which explores the classical and religious approaches to talking about God, arguments for God's existence, the problem of evil and the nature and validity of religious experience.
 Religion, Peace and Conflict which explores the ethics surrounding war in general, and specific types of warfare alongside reconciliation and restorative justice projects.
-Relationships and Family which explores sexual and familial ethics including: marriage, divorce, adultery, contraception and abortion.
-And finally, Religious and Non-religious which explores the rise of secularism, the relationship between religious and non-religious worldviews like atheism, agnosticism and humanism, the relevance of religion in the 21st century and the intersection between religion and science, politics and medicine.
+Relationships and Family which explores sexual and familial ethics including: marriage, divorce, adultery, contraception and sexuality.
+And finally, Religion and Life which explores origins of the universe including the big bang and evolution; medical ethics such as abortion and euthanasia; and the relationship between religion and ecology.